5 Extreme survival tips

 Eating raw meat

 There is a big difference between eating a rare steak or some sushi and biting into something you’ve just killed in the wild.
-Prepared raw meats have been processed in a way that makes them safe for consumption, whether its in the form of a skilled chef checking for signs the meat is spoiled or in a curing process like salting or smoking, but raw meat from wild animals is nowhere near as safe.
+Prepared raw meats have been processed in a way that makes them safe for consumption, whether it’s in the form of a skilled chef checking for signs the meat is spoiled or in a curing process like salting or smoking, but raw meat from wild animals is nowhere near as safe.

-Raw meat can include all kinds of nasty parasites and bacteria such as Campylobacter, E. coli, Salmonella, Listeria, Shigella, Staphylococcus aureus and a whole range of other germs i have no idea about and can’t pronounce.
+Raw meat can include all kinds of nasty parasites and bacteria such as Campylobacter, E. coli, Salmonella, Listeria, Shigella, Staphylococcus aureus, and a whole range of other germs I have no idea about and can’t pronounce.
 Each one of these is killed by cooking so keep that in mind should you ever be hungry enough to bite straight into a rabbit you caught.

 Drinking Bleach